shapeshed/shapeshed.com/content/posts/dom_css_a_beautiful_couple.md

-{
-  "slug": "dom-css-a-beautiful-couple",
-  "title": "DOM + CSS = A beautiful couple",
-  "date": "2006-12-13T00:00:00+00:00",
++++
+date = "2006-12-13T00:00:00+00:00"
-  "description": "Understanding how the DOM works and using it in your CSS can help produce mean, lean code.
-Here's a quick overview of how it works.", "tags": [
+description = "Understanding how the DOM works and using it in your CSS can help produce mean, lean code.
+Here's a quick overview of how it works." slug = "dom-css-a-beautiful-couple" tags = ["DOM", "CSS"] title = "DOM + CSS = A beautiful couple"

-    "DOM",
-    "CSS"
-  ]
-}
++++

 ## What's on earth is the DOM?